Knowledge Distillation Meets Open-Set Semi-Supervised Learning: Knowledge Distillation Experiments

 \textbf{Setting:} For model training, we use SGD as the optimizer and set the momentum to 0.9, and weight decay to $5e-4$.
 We set the batch size to 512.
 We set the initial learning rate to 0.1, and decay it by 0.1 at 100K, and 160K iterations.
 We train each model for a total of 180K iterations.
 We adopt ResNet101 \cite{He_2016_CVPR} as the teacher with 65.12M parameters, and MobileFaceNet \cite{chen2018mobilefacenets} as the student with 1.2M parameters.

 \textbf{Results:} We present the face recognition results in Table~\ref{tab:megaface}.
-We make several key observations as follows. {\bf (1)} Our \shortname{} achieves the best distillation in comparison to all the other competing methods, suggesting its superior ability of distilling fine-grained representational knowledge. {\bf (2)} For face verification, \shortname{} is the only method that improves over the supervised learning baseline, whilst all the others fail.
-On the contrary, most methods are beneficial for face identification.
-This may inspire further investigation on fine-grained knowledge distillation in the future. {\bf (3)} The logit-matching KD~\cite{hinton2015distilling} fails on both tasks.
+We make several key observations as follows. {\bf (1)} Our \shortname{} achieves the best distillation in comparison to all the other competing methods, suggesting its superior ability of distilling fine-grained representational knowledge. {\bf (2)} For face verification, only SRD and AT gain advantages from distillation, with SRD outperforming all its rivals.
+Several reasons explain this performance observation: First, there is a pronounced discrepancy in performance levels between the teacher and student models, adding difficulty in distillation \cite{wang2021knowledge}.
+Second, while existing methods focus on guiding the student's learning with specifically designed knowledge at either the intermediate or classification stages, SRD uniquely distills knowledge directly from the final representation which is used directly for face verification.
+Thirdly, previous methods often ignore the class prototypes within the teacher's classifier, which capture the discrimination information for each identity.
+In contrast, our strategy makes full use of the teacher's classifier by feeding the student's features into the teacher's classifier. {\bf (3)} The logit-matching KD~\cite{hinton2015distilling} fails on both tasks.
 A plausible reason is due to incompatibility between softened logits matching and margin-based softmax loss.
 By leveraging the learned identity prototypes with teacher's classifier to constrain the learning of student's representation, \shortname{} manages to distil useful knowledge with subtlety successfully.